mckamey/ignorant-persistence/IgnorantPersistence/Readme.txt

 }}}

-And usage of the repository is powerful being able to leverage LINQ ignorant of the underlying storage.
-Repository gets a reference to the unit of work via dependency injection which is populated any inverson of control (IoC) container you like.
+The repository gets a reference to the unit of work via dependency injection (DI) which is populated via any inverson of control (IoC) container you like.

+And since `ITable<T>` implements `IQueryable<T>`, the usage of the repository is powerful being able to fully leverage LINQ while being ignorant of the underlying storage.

 {{{